BST 1612 Applied Macroeconomics

 Macroeconomics is the study of a country's economy as a whole and the international relationships between countries.
 The discipline deals with phenomena such as long-term economic growth and sustainability, inequality, cyclical movements, financial instability, unemployment, inflation and current external account deficits or surpluses.
 Analyses of how the authorities may influence the macroeconomic development through fiscal and monetary policies form a central element in this course.

 The course is intended to provide the students with an insight into macroeconomic mechanisms and relations that are important to the Norwegian economy and Norwegian politics both in the short and long term.
 There will be an emphasis on the interaction between financial markets, monetary and fiscal policies and business cycles.
 The monetary policy of Norges Bank and fiscal policy issues will form central elements.
-Through the discussion of important and relevant macroeconomic problems such as macroeconomic instability, financial crises, the use of oil revenues, the great increase in the number of elderly people and economic globalisation, economic growth and sustainability, etc., the course places an emphasis on linking theoretical insight to important macroeconomic phenomena and development features.
+Through the discussion of important and relevant macroeconomic problems such as macroeconomic instability, financial crises, cryptocurrencies, the use of oil revenues, the great increase in the number of elderly people and economic globalisation, economic growth and sustainability, etc., the course places an emphasis on linking theoretical insight to important macroeconomic phenomena and development features.

 The course places an emphasis on econometric methods and digital tools for the analysis of cyclical data, and on making forecasts based on estimated model contexts.
 Thus, the course provides an introduction to time series econometrics and relevant software.